Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

 \subsubsection{Explaining representations}

-Representations in deep networks take various forms as they are organized in a hierarchy that encompasses individual units (neuron activation), vectors, and layers \citep{GilpinBYBSK18}.
+\ingeneral{} Representations in deep networks take various forms as they are organized in a hierarchy that encompasses individual units (neuron activation), vectors, and layers \citep{GilpinBYBSK18}.
 The aim of explaining representations is to provide insights into what is captured by the internal data structures of the model, at different granularities.
 Representations are of practical importance in transfer learning scenarios, \ie when they are extracted from a deep network trained on a task and transferred to bootstrap the training of a new network optimizing a different task.

 In practice, the quality of intermediate representations can be evaluated, and thus made partially interpretable, with a proxy transfer learning task \citep{cnn_features_off_the_shelf}.
-At another scale, some works attempt to gain insights into what is captured at the level of an individual neuron \citep{visual_interpretability_dl_survey}.
+At another scale, some works attempt to gain insights into what is captured at the level of an individual neuron \citep{network_dissection,visual_interpretability_dl_survey}.
 For example, a neuron's activation can be interpreted by accessing input patterns which maximize its activation, for example by sampling such input images \citep{object_detectors_emerge_in_deep_scene_cnns,learning_aligned_cross_modal_representations}, with gradient ascent \citep{visualizing_higher_layer_features,deep_inside_cnn}, or with a generative network \citep{synthesizing_preferred_inputs_neurons}.
 To gain more understanding of the content of vector activations, the t-Distributed Stochastic Neighbor Embedding (t-SNE) \citep{tsne} has been proposed to project high-dimensional data into a space of lower dimension (usually 2d or 3d).
 This algorithm aims at preserving the distances between points in the new space where points are projected. t-SNE has been widely employed to visualize and gain more interpretability from representations, by producing \emph{scatter plots} as explanations.
 This has for example been employed for video representations \citep{C3D}, or deep Q-networks \citep{graying_black_box}.